IB-homogeneous graphs: IB-homogeneous graphs

+The next two lemmas connect the star number of a connected IB-hom\-ogeneous graph with connected component to the properties \trg and \ctrg.

-Thus, if the star number of $G$ is $\infty$, then every finite independent set has a cone.
-By Lemma \ref{lem:largecliques}, every finite induced subgraph is image of an independent set under a bimorphism, and so every $A\sqsubset G$ has a cone.
-This proves that $G$ satisfies \trg.
+\begin{lemma} If $G$ is an IB-homogeneous graph that represents $\isotp{m}$ and $\oo{G}=\infty$, then $G$ satisfies \trg. \end{lemma} \begin{proof} Consider any $X\sqsubset G$.
+Since $\oo{G}=\infty$ and $G$ is IB-homogeneous, we know that any finite independent set has a cone.
+By Lemma \ref{lem:toclique}, $X$ is image of an independent set $I$ of size $|X|$ under a bimorphism $F\colon G\to G$.
+If $c$ is any cone over $I$, then $F(c)$ is a cone over $X$. \end{proof}